-As further LUTO testing continued at a Milwaukee children's hospital, the Grahls were put in touch with experts in managing keyhole bladder: the Center for Fetal Diagnosis and Treatment at The Children's Hospital of Philadelphia (CHOP).
+While undergoing additional LUTO testing at a Milwaukee children's hospital, the Grahls were put in touch with experts in managing keyhole bladder: the Center for Fetal Diagnosis and Treatment at The Children's Hospital of Philadelphia (CHOP).

-LUTO testing continued in Milwaukee, including a series of three serial bladder taps performed over the course of three to four days.
+LUTO testing continued in Milwaukee, including a series of three serial bladder taps performed over the course of four days.
 Since urine from the first bladder drainage is old urine, and urine from the second drainage represents urine that may have emptied from the kidneys, the third and most recent urine specimen is usually the most reliable for analysis.

 When electrolyte and protein levels in the urine sampling indicated good kidney function, the couple traveled to Philadelphia for further testing and the possibility of having a shunt placed in utero.